1,000+ Opportunities

 Comprehensive Housing Counseling and Housing Counseling Training NOFO (Minority Serving Institution Initiative) is a grant from the U.S. Department of Housing and Urban Development that funds HUD-approved housing counseling agencies partnering with Historically Black Colleges and Universities, Tribal Colleges and Universities, and other Minority Serving Institutions.
 The program supports counseling and advice for tenants and homeowners on property maintenance, financial management, and related topics, with emphasis on serving underrepresented communities.
 Funded agencies also receive training funds to build capacity at minority-serving institutions.
 The application deadline is May 26, 2026.

 Housing Policy Research Grant Notice of Funding Opportunity is sponsored by U.S. Department of Housing and Urban Development (HUD), Office of Policy Development and Research (PD&R).
-This opportunity provides competitive awards for quality research projects that contribute to knowledge about housing policy in the United States and generate actionable insights for policymakers and communities.
+This funding opportunity provides competitive awards for quality research projects that contribute to knowledge about housing policy in the United States and generate actionable insights and evidence that can be applied by policymakers and communities in the short-term.

 Housing Policy Research Grant Notice of Funding Opportunity is sponsored by HUD's Office of Policy Development and Research (PD&R).
 This program provides competitive awards to eligible applicants for quality research projects that contribute to knowledge about housing policy in the United States and generate actionable insights and evidence for policymakers and communities.

-Section 811 Project Rental Assistance (PRA) Program is sponsored by U.S. Department of Housing and Urban Development (HUD).
-This program provides project-based rental assistance funding to housing agencies for housing units integrated within multifamily properties that are set aside for extremely low-income persons with disabilities who are eligible for community-based long-term care services and sup…
+Section 811 Supportive Housing for Persons with Disabilities Project Rental Assistance (PRA) is sponsored by U.S. Department of Housing and Urban Development (HUD).
+This program provides project-based rental assistance that expands affordable housing options for extremely low-income persons with disabilities.
+The funding supports housing with voluntary supportive services to help individuals live independently in their communities.

 Use our free grant finder to search active federal funding opportunities by agency, eligibility, and deadline.